-Sports Physical Therapy is a specialized service we provide which helps Student athletes athletes recover from sports-related injuries.
+Sports physical therapy helps student athletes recover from sports-related injuries.
 The team at Children’s Mercy Sports Medicine Center understands the needs of athletes and adjusts your treatment plan to fit the sport you play.
 Your child will work with an experienced sports physical therapist in a facility designed for athletes first.
-We are experienced and trained to meet your child’s needs from middle school through their college career.
+Our expert physical therapists are trained to meet your child’s needs from middle school through their college career.

-In cases where surgery is needed, we work closely with our team of orthopedic surgeons.
+When surgery is needed for a sports injury, we work closely with our team of orthopedic surgeons.
 We understand the psychological impact of these injuries to help our athletes through the ups and downs of injury recovery.

 Scheduling an appointment